prochazkaml/game-and-watch-bootloader/README.md

 UsesFileAccess=False
 ```

 If you want to be really ugly, you can omit this file.
-It will say "Corrupted homebrew" in the main menu, but it should still boot.
+It will say "Corrupted homebrew" in the main menu, but it will still boot.
 It is _highly_ recommended to include it though.

 Note: If UsesFileAccess is not present in the manifest, it is assumed that the value is supposed to be False.